LibrePhone/pmbootstrap/README.md

 `./pmbootstrap.py chroot`:
 Open a shell inside a native Alpine Linux chroot (~6 MB install size).

+`./pmbootstrap.py chroot -- ls -l /home/user`
+Execute `ls -l /home/user` inside the chroot.
+Make sure, that you use `--` before the command, so all following options (e.g. `-l`) do not get interpreted by pmbootstrap, but passed correctly to your command.

 `./pmbootstrap.py chroot --suffix=buildroot_armhf`:
 Open a shell inside an `armhf` Alpine Linux chroot, with qemu user mode emulation and binfmt support automatically set up.